 The setting makes effective use of its self-evaluation to identify strengths and areas for improvement.
-The self-evaluation report is thorough and leads to sound strategies for improvement which ensure positive outcomes for each child.
+Following the self-evaluation process to which all contribute, a setting improvement plan is produced which shows a good awareness of the setting's performance and which, overall, focuses on raising standards through setting targets to improve provision.
+It includes, however, some targets which though important, are not wholly relevant to this.
 The leader consults with parents and care-givers to inform the self-evaluation.
 She uses the information collected from parents' questionnaires to identify areas for improvement.
 The setting makes very good use of the support of the local authority's advisory teacher during the self-evaluation process and implements effectively her recommendations.
-Following the process of self-evaluation a setting improvement plan is produced which indicates a good awareness of the setting's performance and focuses on raising standards by improving provision and setting clear targets.
-All practitioners contribute to this.

-Every practitioner has an annual appraisal interview with the leader in order to identify their continuing professional development needs.
-They attend training courses regularly and the positive impact of this is seen in children's wellbeing and some aspects of teaching as practitioners implement what they have learned.
+All practitioners have an annual appraisal interview with the leader in order to identify their continuing professional development needs.
+They attend training courses regularly and the positive impact of this is seen in children's wellbeing and in aspects of teaching, in particular the Welsh language, as practitioners implement what they have learned.

-Partnership working: Adequate
+Partnership working: Good

-The setting works with some others in order to provide learning experiences.
+The setting works well with others in order to provide learning experiences.
 The leader works effectively with the local authority's Foundation Phase advisory teacher in order to improve provision and wellbeing and to raise standards.
-She draws also on the expertise of the WPPA to improve provision at times.
+She draws also on the expertise of the WPPA to improve provision.
 Practitoners work closely with parents and are willing to consult with them and to implement their suggestions.
-There are, however, no partnerships with any of the schools to which children transfer.
+There are very good partnerships with the schools to which children transfer.

-Resource management: Adequate
+Resource management: Good

 Practitioners are well deployed in order to make the most effective use of of their expertise and to ensure good provision.
 They use resources indoors effectively to provide interesting experiences for the children.
 They consider the effect of resources on learning and teaching and plan for future resource needs to some extent.
-Although they make good use of the setting's resources indoors overall, practitioners do not use the outdoors to develop children's skills in all areas of learning.
+Although they make good use of the setting's resources indoors, practitioners do not use the outdoors sufficiently to develop children's skills in all areas of learning.
 The leader manages the budget effectively to offer good provision.
 Overall, the setting provides good value for money.